AshwaryaSmridhi/AshwaryaSmridhi/README.md

 ### Hi there 👋

 I am a software engineer that loves creating software for daily problems.
 I currently work with SEEK.
 Apart from working with these awesome group of people I also have my personal vision 🔭 to contribute towards a better world.
+In the recent days I have gotten really into photography so if someone is interested in D750 low light adventures please reach out.
 Here I am going to describe my personal projects and my current learnings.

 #### Projects in progress ⚡
 I live to solve problems.
 I am describing some of the projects I am doing or aspire to do in future and if there is someone out there who would like to collaborate with me on this I would love that.